jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 ### Step 1: Add the Data visualization Component
 To add the _Data visualization component_ to your style, follow these steps:

-1. Return to your "blue marble" style and rename it "County Temp Change" or another name that makes sense to you.
+1. Return to your "Blank" style and rename it "County Temp Change" or another name that clearly communicates the topic.
 2. Add the tileset as a map component: Add new layer (+) >  Components > Data visualization.
 3. Select the data source under **Source**, where it says "None selected", then click the Add source by ID tab.